Winson-030/copy-one-thing-react-app/README.md

 This project is a clone of coding-in-public's 'one thing react app' with some different fretures.

-I init this project using react-app-script, not vite. you will find it quite slow while downloading packages.
+I inited this project using react-app-script, not vite.
+So you will find it quite slow while downloading packages.
 Don't worry,just a demo ~

 ## How to use ?